Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Bauhinia variegata is a species of flowering plant in the legume family, Fabaceae.
 It is native to an area from China through Southeast Asia to the Indian subcontinent.[2]
 Common names include the orchid tree (though not belonging to the family Orchidaceae) and mountain ebony.

 Kachnar is a local name in the Indian subcontinent for the edible buds collected from the tree; it is widely used in many subcontinent recipes.
-Traditional Kashmir curry is prepared using Kachnar buds, yogurt, onions, and native spices.
+Traditional kachnar curry is prepared using kachnar buds, yogurt, onions, and native spices.
 Kachnar buds are also eaten as a stir-fried vegetable and used to make achaar, a pickle in many parts of the Indian subcontinent.
 It shows good antioxidant and anticancer activity.

 Semal (Bombax ceiba)

-This Asian tropical tree has a tall, straight trunk and deciduous leaves in the winter.
-Red blooms with five petals do so before the new foliage emerges in the spring.
-When the capsule is ready, it contains white cotton-like fibers.
-To stop animal attacks, its trunk is spiked.
-Its wood is too soft to be extremely useful, even though its sturdy box suggests that it is helpful for timber.
-In Nepal and India, the fluffy white fibers are carded into thread and sewn into clothing.
-The fibers are also used to make pillows in North India.
-The name ngaio hot noodle soup of Shan State and Northern Thailand and the Kaeng khae curry in Thailand contain the dried cores of the Bombax ceiba flower (Thai: ).
+People in Nepal and India card fluffy white fibers into thread and then sew them into clothing.
+They also use these fibers to make pillows in North India.
+The ngaio hot noodle soup of Shan State and Northern Thailand, as well as the Kaeng khae curry in Thailand, contain the dried cores of the Bombax ceiba flower (Thai: ).
 Its blossom buds, known as “Marathi Moggu,” are also used as a spice and an herbal remedy in Southern Indian cuisine.

 Shrubs